-The result in column (1) are in line with the predictions outlined by Abraham and Taylor (1996), labor cost, growth relative to the industry as proxy for workload volatility, log level of sales and skill intensity as proxy for economies of scale, are all positively related to firms decision to source from abroad.
-In column (2), I estimate an alternative model of equation (8) including productivity level of the firm.
-10 The result seems to indicate that ex-ante productivity is also a significant determinant for the global sourcing decision.
-Hence, we draw the conclusion that global sourcing firms, at some extent, do have better ex-ante characteristics than non-global sourcing firms.
-It is therefore highly important to control for this endogeneity in the empirical analysis, otherwise the estimate of the causal effect of global sourcing could potentially be biased as is discussed above.
+The result in Column (1) are in line with the predictions outlined by Abraham and Taylor (1996), labor cost, growth relative to the industry as proxy for workload volatility, log level of sales and skill intensity as proxy for economies of scale, are all positively related to firms decision to source from abroad.
+Firm size seems to have a U-shaped form, where small firms are less likely to engage in global sourcing, while the larger the firms are the more likely they source from abroad.
+In Column (2), I estimate an alternative model of Equation (8) including firms total factor productivity (TFP) estimated by using Levinsohn and Petrin (2003) method.
+The result seems to indicate that ex-ante productivity is also a significant determinant for the global sourcing decision.
+In the last two columns of Table 4, I estimate Equation (8) by having the two global sourcing dummies, Sourcing\high\wageit and Sourcing\low\wageit, as dependent variable, respectively.
+As in previous columns, the larger the firms are in terms of employment and sales, and the higher skill intensity and productivity the more likely they source from high-wage countries.
+However, the result in Column (4) indicate that the larger the firms are in terms of employment and the higher skill intensity the less likely they source from low-wage countries.

+Hence, we draw the conclusion that global sourcing firms, at some extent, have ex-ante different characteristics than non-global sourcing firms.
+Therefore, it is highly important to control for these differences in the empirical analysis, otherwise the estimate of the causal effect of global sourcing could potentially be biased as is discussed above.

-One way to deal with this endogeneity problem is, as discussed above, to construct an instrumental variable by using the two different models of Table 4 to calculate the predicted probability for a firm to source inputs from abroad.
-The two alternative IV:s are then separately included in equation (7) to, along with other firm-specific characteristics, determine the role of global sourcing on firms export survival probabilities.
-By using alternative models of equation (8), I will be able to check whether the results of the hazard models below depend on the process by which the instrument was generated.
+One way to deal with this problem is, as discussed above, to construct an instrumental variable by using the two different models of Table 4, shown in Column (1) and (2), to calculate the predicted probability for a firm to source inputs from abroad.
+The two alternative IV:s are then separately included in Equation (7) to, along with other firm-specific characteristics, determine the role of global sourcing on firms export survival probabilities.
+By using alternative models of Equation (8), I will be able to check whether the results of the hazard models below depend on the process by which the instrument was generated.
 As an alternative approach, we can create a valid counterfactual of firms that do not source inputs from abroad but have similar characteristics as those firms that do source inputs from abroad.
-This can be created by using the same set of variables as presented in Table 4, model (1) and (2) to estimate the propensity scores and select the nearest control firms as a match for these global sourcing firms.
-After establishing that the propensity score matching procedure is reliable and robust by using a number of balancing tests (more details of these tests are found in Appendix) the matched sample can then be used to estimate the hazard model given by equation (7).
+This can be created by using the same set of variables as presented in Table 4, Model (1) and (2) to estimate the propensity scores and select the nearest control firms as a match for these global sourcing firms.
+After establishing that the propensity score matching procedure is reliable and robust by using a number of balancing tests (more details of these tests are found in Appendix) the matched sample can then be used to estimate the hazard model given by Equation (7).